-Homo sapiens (humans) are the only primate species that is completely bipedal, with all other species using all four limbs to walk.
+Homo sapiens (humans) are the only primate species entirely bipedal, with all other species using all four limbs to walk.

 Primates generally live in trees but can be seen terrestrially as well.

-These two species are named after their respective continents: African elephant and Asian elephant.
+These two species are named after their respective continents: the African elephant and the Asian elephant.

 Proboscidea is named after the proboscis or trunk that protrudes from the front of the elephant.
-Elephants use their trunk to grab food, using their trunk as we would use our hands.
-They can also use their trunks in many other ways, such as picking up tree trunks.
-The trunk is also used for breathing and for bringing water into the mouth.
+Elephants use their chest to grab food, using their box as we would use our hands.
+They can also use their bins in many other ways, such as picking up tree trunks.
+The box is also used to breathe and bring water into the mouth.

-Elephants are large creatures with tusks, large ear flaps, and large legs.
+Elephants have tusks, large ear flaps, and large legs.
 Elephants are the largest living terrestrial mammals.
-African males are larger at 11 feet tall at the shoulder, weighing up to 6.8 tonnes.
+African males are more prominent at 11 feet tall at the shoulder, weighing up to 6.8 tonnes.
 Females can reach almost 9 feet tall, weighing up to 3.5 tonnes.

-Asian elephants are smaller than African elephants, with males reaching up to 9 ft 6 in tall and weights of 4.6 tonnes, with females again smaller at 8 feet tall and weigh approximately 3 tonnes.
+Asian elephants are smaller than African elephants, with males reaching up to 9 ft 6 in tall and weighing 4.6 tonnes, with females again smaller at 8 feet tall and weighing approximately 3 tonnes.

 Rodentia (Gnawing Mammals)

-Rodentia, or rodents as we most likely know the as are the largest order of mammals.
-Rodents make up over 40% of mammals worldwide with over two thousand, two hundred species and twenty-eight families.
+Rodentia, or rodents as we most likely know, are the most significant order of mammals.
+Rodents make up over 40% of mammals worldwide, with over two thousand two hundred species and twenty-eight families.
 This amount of different mammals that are rodents means that most non-flying mammals are rodents.

-The largest member is the capybara which is about the size of a pig.
+The most prominent member is the capybara, about the size of a pig.